 Bikes that only come with 27.5″ wheels seem to be getting rarer, but Trek caters to everyone.
 The Session 8 is the only Trek downhill bike for small-wheel enthusiasts.
 The smaller hoops give this bike a very lively feel and make it easier to whip around (in the air or on the ground), making it a perfect park bike.

 The Session 8 also has a huge amount of travel.
-210mm of fork travel is provided by a BoXXer Select, while the rear 200mm is managed by a Fox Performance DHX.
+210mm of fork travel is provided by a BoXXer Select, while the 200mm rear suspension is managed by a Fox Performance DHX.
 These are serious shocks for soaking up serious hits at the park making it a solid downhill mountain bike for your local resort.